hkgai-official/ClawNet/README.md

 </p>

 ---
+## News
-## ClawNet gets accepted by ICML 2026 Workshop on Technical AI Governance Research (TAIGR).
+ClawNet gets accepted by ICML 2026 Workshop on Technical AI Governance Research (TAIGR).
 See you in Seoul 😃:

 ## About